akshaisarma/COMSW6111_P3/README.txt

 Step 1.
 We sample the data by taking 10% of the whole data

-TODO(Akshai) how to sample 10% by month
+TODO...(Akshai) how to sample 10% by month

 Step 2.
 Since not all the columns have interesting attributes, so we selected those 5 attributes:

+TODO...(Akshai) -- change the attr-list

 Created Date
 Agency